-While this entry-level full-frame offers some pretty compelling specs, the question is, do you actually need the faster, more expensive UHS-II cards, or are UHS-I cards good enough?
+The question to ask yourself is, do you actually need the faster, more expensive UHS-II cards, or are UHS-I cards good enough?
+Check the benchmarks below.

 Table Of Contents